George Soros Biography

 After graduation, Soros started working in an Investment bank in London.
 Four years later, he went to the United States to work as an investment analyst and a manager in three different New York-based investment companies: F.M.
 Mayer from 1956 to 1959, Wertheim & Co. from 1959 to 1963, and Arnhold S. Bleichroeder from 1963 to 1973.

-After gathering experience for seven years, he finally went to work on his own.
-In 1973 he started the Hedge Fund Company, which later became the famous Quantum Fund.
-The Hedge Fund Company was very successful with a return of 30 % per year.
+After gathering experience for seven years, he finally went to work independently.
+1973 he started the Hedge Fund Company, which later became the famous Quantum Fund.
+The Hedge Fund Company was very successful, with a return of 30 % per year.
 During two decades of Soros’s leadership, there were two times when the returns on investment were more than 100%.

 George Soros – The man who broke the Bank of England

 There is an interesting anecdote about Soros’s business, after which he became famous as “the man who broke the Bank of England” (read more).
-In 1992 he invested 10 billion dollars on one currency speculation.
+In 1992, he invested 10 billion dollars in one currency speculation.
 The impact of that investment shorted the British pound.
 He risked losing 10 billion dollars in case he was wrong, but that wasn’t the case.
-The speculation was right, and he made a profit of 1 billion dollars in one day, and the profit on the transaction was 2 billion dollars.
-That wasn’t the only time he shook a whole country with his investment decisions.
-Reportedly he was the “last drop” that started a financial crisis in Asia.
+The speculation was correct; he made a profit of 1 billion dollars in one day, and the profit on the transaction was 2 billion dollars.
+That wasn’t the only time he shook a country with investment decisions.
+Reportedly, he was the “last drop” that started an Asian financial crisis.

 He also claimed that investors in the market influenced one another and acted like the herd.
 When one would move, the rest of the herd would follow him.
 He said that he also followed the herd but never missed a chance to take the leading position.

-Even though he had a rough time during his carrier with lots of ups and downs, he made a lot of people rich in the end by speculating with billions of dollars.
+Even though he had a rough time during his career with many ups and downs, he made many people rich by speculating with billions of dollars.
 He was one of the wealthiest investors in the world.

-The fortune he collected allowed him to work only partly in his investment company and spend more time devoted to his Open Society Foundation by donating money worldwide.
+His fortune allowed him to work only partly in his investment company and spend more time devoted to his Open Society Foundation by donating worldwide.

-He also played an active role in politics by writing and lecturing on different subjects, like human rights education, political freedom, and the United States’ role in the world.
+He also played an active role in politics by writing and lecturing on subjects like human rights education, political freedom, and the United States’ role in the world.

 Soros describes himself as a financial, philanthropist, and philosophical speculator.